bkw777/NODE_DATAPAC/README.md

 Otherwise it's the same as the default EZ1M just with TSSOP versions of the same chips.

-It's not as easy to solder, but allows to make a thin card with a CR2016 stuffed into a CR2012 holder, and the thin CR2016 version of the cover.
+It's not as easy to solder, but allows to make a thin card with a CR2016 stuffed into a CR2012 holder, and use the thin CR2016 version of the cover.

 ![](PCB/out/MiniNDP_SL1M.jpg)
 ![](PCB/out/MiniNDP_SL1M.2.jpg)